-Items from our collections were on show to commemorate the work and influences of Robert Adam, one of Scotland's most celebrated architects.
-From 16 June to 18 September 2016.
+This display commemorated the work and influences of Robert Adam, one of Scotland's most celebrated architects.
+Ran from 16 June to 18 September 2016.

 Inspired by both classical Italian principles of proportion and Enlightenment thinking about individual interpretation of beauty, Robert Adam's designs are still admired 250 years later.

 Robert Adam (1728-1792) was born in Kirkcaldy, Fife, the second son of the architect William Adam (1689-1748).
 To complete his education he spent two years studying in Rome.
 From his observations of Roman design, Adam learned to blend the architecture of the ancient world with his own inspirations.

 Greatly influenced by classical Roman architecture, Robert Adam would have known the works of Vitruvius from the first century BC, and the Italian Renaissance architect Andrea Palladio.

 Read more about the influence of classical architecture.

 Enlightenment philosophers such as David Hume developed new ways of thinking that encouraged architects to break with rules of proportion passed down from antiquity.

 Read more about Adam and the Scottish Enlightenment.